VINCENT2135/Sinatra_Project_Articles/README.md

 Usage
 To use this app, just clone, run rake db:migrate and then run shotgun.
-Everything should be set up.

-TODO
-create migrations
+TODO,
+Create migrations.
+Create models with relationships
+Plan out routes for controller following restful conventions and map to CRUD actions Build controller actions for main model with all CRUD functionality and build corresponding forms Add user authentication
+Add user authorization
+Build navigation
-create models with relationships plan out routes for controller following restful conventions and map to CRUD actions build controller actions for main model with all CRUD functionality and build corresponding forms add user authentication add user authorization build navigation add validations to input fields and error handling add index view for ingredients and display names and images X create a new form to add an ingredient to the db add page for users to see all recipes they created add page for users to see all ingredients required for their recipes Requirements
+Add validations to input fields and error handling
+Add index view for ingredients and display names and images X create a new form to add an ingredient to the db Add page for users to see all recipes they created
+Add page for users to see all ingredients required for their recipes Requirements
 Build an MVC Sinatra application.
 Use ActiveRecord with Sinatra.